 Jordan’s most famous wadi is Wadi Rum with its red desert sands, but no less worth experiencing is the huge Wadi Mujib.
 Its gorge cuts through the surrounding desert landscapes before entering the Dead Sea at 410 meters below sea level.
 A river flows through the gorge, so to trek there you have to be ready to get wet, and climb up the occasional waterfall.
 The area around the gorge is also a natural reserve, which boasts of incredible nature and wildlife.

 If you are planning a visit to Iran, make sure to explore the country beyond Tehran and Esfahan.
 Take for example Mashhad, Iran's second-largest city, located in the northeast.
-See the gigantic shrine of the Twelver Shi'ite Imam Reza, one of the world's biggest mosques which attracts millions of pilgrims annually — and the incredible architecture of the small villages in the mountains outside the city, like Kang, pictured above.
+See the gigantic shrine of the Twelver Shi'ite Imam Reza, one of the world's biggest mosques which attracts millions of pilgrims annually — and the incredible architecture of the small villages in the mountains outside the city.
 Don’t forget to stop by in one of Mashhad's parks and have a hearty plate of dizi, Iran's traditional mutton stew.